dotnet/dotnet-monitor/documentation/configuration.md

 ## Configuration Sources

 `dotnet monitor` can read and combine configuration from multiple sources.
-The configuration sources are listed below in the order in which they are read (User-specified path is highest precedence) :
+The configuration sources are listed below in the order in which they are read (User-specified json file is highest precedence) :

 - Command line parameters
 - User settings path